kevinsullivan/cs-dm/notes/07-set-theory.rst

 relation is not a function, because for any given non-negative real number, there are two associated square roots.
 The relation is not single-valued.

+There are several ways to represent functions in Dafny, or in most any other modern programming language.
+In Dafny one can represent a function as a pure functional program, one can use a method, but for our purposes here, it is the representation of a function from values of type *S* to values of type *T* as a *map<S,T>* that is pertinent.
+A map is nothing other than an explicit representation of a function as a set of pairs.

+Exercise: Write a method (or a function) that when given a map<S,T> as an argument returns a set<(T,S)> as a result where the return result represents the *inverse* of the map.
+The inverse of a function is not necessarily a function so the inverse of a map cannot be represented as a map, in general.
+Rather, we represent the inverse just as a set of *(S,T)* tuples.

+Exercise: Write a pure function that when given a set of ordered pairs returns true if, viewed as a relation, the set is also a function, and that returns false, otherwise.

+Exercise: Write a function or method that takes a set of ordered pairs with a pre-condition requiring that the set satisfy the predicate from the preceding exercise and that then returns a *map* that contains the same set of pairs as the given set.

+Exercise: Write a function that takes a map as an argument and that returns true if the function that it represents is invertible and that otherwise returns false.
+Then write a function that takes a map satisfying the precondition that it be invertible and that in this case returns its inverse, also as a map.

 Total vs Partial
 ----------------